yorek/azure-script/CONTRIBUTING.md

 and you're done, you can start using it.

->Note: it is recommended to create two virtual environments, one for Python 2.7 and one for Python 3.x, named `env2` and `env3` respectivaly
+It is recommended to create two virtual environments, one for Python 2.7 and one for Python 3.x, named `env2` and `env3` respectively.